NHOrus/srwq-compilation/episode-04.md

 The Transformer flies level with you, sizing you up.
 "You're making a mistake, Mirror Katina.
 We planned to do this as peacefully as possible, but if you hurt Arado, so help me, I'll...I'll..."

 "It's ok, Mr. Loud.
-You just leave us alone and I'll take....special care of Arado-kun."
+You just leave us alone and I'll take... special care of Arado-kun."

 "...I don't like the way the way she said that."

 "Arado, don't you even think of going with that crazy hussy!!
 If you do I'll never forgive you!"

-"I..I don't have a whole lot of choice in the matter, Seolla..."
+"I...
+I don't have a whole lot of choice in the matter, Seolla..."

-"You...you're actually going to go with her.
+"You... you're actually going to go with her.
 You cheat!
 You wannabe Casanova!!
 I'll-"

 "Snip it crochet girl!
 So, Big Damned Hero, what's it going to be??"